homomorfismo/evolution-music-taste-spain/README.md

 # Evolution of music taste in Spain
 Using the top 40 list elaborated by the Spanish music radio *Los 40 Principales* we attempt to study the evolution of musical taste in Spain in terms of genre.
 [Similar projects](https://thedataface.com/2016/09/culture/genre-lifecycles) can be found on the web, mine is just a national version.
-We expect to see a swift towards *reggaetón* in the decade of 2010s.
+We expect to see a shift towards *reggaeton* in the decade of 2010s.

 ## Scraping